Marcel Wüst

 Marcel Wüst (born 6 August 1967) is a German former road bicycle racer.
 He won stages in all of the three Grand Tours; twelve stages in the Vuelta a España, one stage in the Tour de France and a stage in the Giro d'Italia.

 In 2000, a crash left him without sight in one eye and prematurely ended his professional career.
 In 2002 and 2003, Wüst worked as a team manager for Team Coast.
 He also had a career as an analyst in broadcasting until 2008.

 Early life and family

 Wüst was born in Cologne.
 He got his first taste for cycling when his family visited the 1973 Tour de France during vacation in France.
 He received his first racing bike at the age of ten, in 1977, before joining the local cycling club a year later.
 In 1984, Wüst won the opening stage of a stage race in Luxembourg.
 Three years later, he and fellow Cologne-based cyclist Heike Gasel became a couple.
 They married in January 1990.
-The two have a son, Alexander, who was born in 1998.
+They have two sons, Alexander, born in 1998, and Oliver, born in 2006.
 Wüst spends three months a year in his elected second home, Noosa, Australia, while remaining a resident of his native Cologne.